asplake/agendashift-open/workshops/wholehearted-okr.md

-# Wholehearted:OKR – Bringing OKR to life with Agendashift
+# Wholehearted:OKR – Integrating strategy, development, and delivery

 Objectives and Key Results (OKR) is – to use the Wikipedia definition – a framework for defining and tracking objectives and their outcomes.
 Done well (*[wholeheartedly][wholehearted]*), it’s a great model for participatory strategy deployment.
 Done badly... well let’s just say that you don’t want to do it badly!

-OKR joins Lean and Agile as one of those things for which the way you introduce it matters at least as much as the thing itself, placing it very much within Agendashift territory.
+OKR joins Lean and Agile as one of those things for which the way you introduce it matters at least as much as the thing itself, placing it very much within the scope of Agendashift, the wholehearted and outcome-oriented engagement model and open framework for participatory change.
+Happily, their respective aims coincide in the importance they attach to outcomes and to the integration of strategy, development, and delivery.

-We know that the best outcomes aren’t just metrics or targets, but the happy endings to stories in which real needs are met.
-How they might be evidenced remains an important question, but a different one.
-With that clear separation in mind, Agendashift and OKR seem made for each other:

-  * **Agendashift**: an engagement model that is strategic in outlook and resolutely needs-based and outcome-oriented in both approach and technique
-  * **OKR**: an operating model for strategy deployment that emphasises alignment on outcomes and transparency around progress towards them

-With this powerful combination you’ll not only avoid the potential pitfalls and dysfunctions of OKR but come away with fresh perspectives on participation, leadership, and organisation design.
-And if you’re already familiar with Agendashift, you’ll experience some exciting new tools for strategy and operation.
+This workshop addresses 5 key challenges with OKR:

+  1. How to define objectives that are relevant, meaningful, compelling, and generative
+  2. How to measure key results with insightful metrics that will guide and stretch appropriately
+  3. How to deliver key results – finding the innovations
+  4. How to manage at multiple levels of detail
+  5. How to support and sustain the process

-Of all our workshops, Wholehearted:OKR delivers the most complete realisation of our [wholehearted] mission.
+Of all our workshops, Wholehearted:OKR delivers the most complete realisation of Agendashift’s [wholehearted] mission.
 It demonstrates how to create opportunities for:

   * Authentic **engagement** on issues that matter
   * Meaningful **participation** across strategy, development, and delivery